berke-bakar/AstCreator4j/README.md

 # AstCreator4j

 This tool is created for research about bug detection using machine learning.
-Tool generates Abstract Syntax Tree (AST) from given `*.java` file(s).
+Tool generates Abstract Syntax Tree (AST) from given `*.java` file(s) and save them as PNG file.
 For currently planned version the given `*.java` file **must** only include function implementation.
-Example can be found under `src/java/resources`.
+Example can be found under `src/main/java/resources/1.java`.

 # Requirements

 This code is only tested with Java 17.
 You also need Gradle on your system.

 # Installation via Gradle

 After downloading/cloning the code, go to terminal and open the root directory of the project:

-`.\gradlew installDist` if on Windows, `./gradlew installDist` if on Linux/MacOS.
+`.\gradlew installDist` if on Windows, `./gradlew installDist` if on Linux/macOS.
 This will compile the project and generate executable scripts for you.

 Then go to `build/install/AstCreator4j/bin` directory in your terminal.
 You will see `AstCreator4j` executable file.

 # Command line (CLI) Usage

 On Windows:
 `.\AstCreator4j [-f/--file] "path_to_java_file" or [-d/--directory] "directory_path_including_java_files" [-o/--outputDir] "path_to_output_directory"`